-Catherine Cooke - is a qualified psychologist, person-centred counsellor and supervisor, running her own private practice in the West of Scotland.
-Her work as a therapist has included experience in a variety of settings, including school, youth service settings, the NHS and the voluntary sector.
+Catherine Cooke - Qualified counsellor and therapeutic supervisor, with a background in psychology.
+She currently works in her own private practice in the West of Scotland.
+Her work as a therapist has included experience in a variety of settings, including trauma services, school and youth service settings, the NHS and the voluntary sector.
 As well as providing supervision to individual counsellors, she also provides supervisory support to staff groups within organisations.
-She is also a trained couple’s therapist with additional training in play therapy and family therapy.
+She has additional specialist training in couples therapy, play therapy, family therapy and in working therapeutically online.

-Catherine has specialist interests in trauma and attachment and has worked across these fields throughout her career.
+Catherine has developed expertise in trauma and attachment, and has worked across these fields throughout her career.
 This work is enhanced through her qualifications in trauma-related therapies and techniques such as EMDR (Eye Movement Desensitisation and Reprocessing) and Flash Technique.
 She is also trained in level 1 and level 2 DDP (Dyadic Developmental Psychotherapy).
 She has found that the nature of healing from trauma through secure attachment really fits with her relational style of working.
 She has a particular interest and focus on attachment throughout the lifespan and how early childhood experiences impact into adulthood.

-As a member of the board of SAIA, Catherine is delighted to be able to contribute to the work of the Trustees in increasing the organisation’s wider impact; supporting events and training; and broadening SAIA’s network of contacts and allies.
-She brings her passion and commitment around attachment’s crucial role in human development and looks forward to meeting and connecting with members and interested attendees at the various events organised by SAIA across Scotland.
+As a member of the board of SAIA, Catherine has been delighted to be able to contribute to the work of the Trustees in increasing the organisation’s wider impact; supporting events and training; and broadening SAIA’s network of contacts and allies.
+She brings her passion and commitment around attachment’s crucial role in human development to the board, and looks forward to meeting and connecting with members and interested attendees at the various events organised by SAIA across Scotland.

 Kenny Fulton - Team Leader, CrossReach’s Daisy Chain Early Years Project.
 I have been working in social care for CrossReach since 2007, originally with adults with learning disabilities.
 As the team leader at CrossReach’s Daisy Chain Early Years project I have been supporting families in one of the most ethnically diverse communities in Scotland since 2011.
 It has been my privilege to walk alongside children and families, encouraging parent’s to realise their potential and create an environment which facilitates quality interactions and play in order to strengthen those crucial relationships in the earliest years of life.